Internet Banking FAQs

 Q. How do I sign up for Internet Banking?

-A. To enroll, Simply log on to http://www.firstbankofdalton.com, click on Internet Banking, then click on Enroll.
-Enter your account information and submit the application.
-When we receive your information and your setup is complete, we will send an e-mail with instructions on how to log on.
+A. To enroll, Simply log on to http://www.firstbankofdalton.com, click on Enroll located on the top left of the screen under ONLINE BANKING SERVICES.
+Enter your account information, personal identifying information and submit the application.
 Should you have any questions about the application process, please contact us by phone at (706) 226-5377.

 Q. When can I start using Internet Banking?

-A. You can begin using Internet Banking as soon as you complete the enrollment process and receive an e-mail that your Internet setup is complete.
+A. You can begin using Internet Banking as soon as you complete the enrollment process.

 Q. Can I add additional accounts later?